Google shares rise as strong ad business eases macro fears

-Shares of Google Inc rose 3 percent in premarket trade on Friday after the company posted a healthy gain at its online advertising business, reassuring the Wall Street that it was performing well despite a slow economy.
+Shares of Google Inc (GOOG.O) rose 3 percent in premarket trade on Friday after the company posted a healthy gain at its online advertising business, assuring the Street that it was performing well despite a slow economy.

 A slew of analysts reiterated their ratings and price targets on Google's stock, saying there were no real surprises and that the positives had offset the negatives in the quarter.